justoboy/mugen-webui/README.md

 Options for which video filters to use when choosing valid video clips.

+**Pre-process Clips**

+Force the pre-processing of video filters on selected video clips, throwing an error if there aren't enough valid clips to avoid the infinite process bug.

 **Generate**

 Generates a music video with the selected audio file, video clips, and generation options.

 ## Planned Features

-**Pre-process Clips**

-Force the pre-processing of video filters on selected video clips, ensuring to ensure there will be enough footage if the `not_is_repeat` filter is enabled and avoid infinite process bug.

 **Use Beat Groups**